 History: First Issued: October 1, 1991.
 Last Revised: August 22, 2013.

-Effective October 1, 2006, as a condition of new or continued employment, all individuals paid through NC State University’s payroll system must participate in the University’s Direct Deposit program, unless falling within an exception set forth in section 3 of this regulation.
+As a condition of new or continued employment, all individuals paid through NC State University’s payroll system must participate in the University’s Direct Deposit program, unless falling within an exception set forth in section 2 of this regulation.

 4.1.
 Individuals (except Work-Study students as noted above) must enroll for Direct Deposit at the time of hire, typically on the first day of employment.

 Questions concerning the Direct Deposit program should be directed to the Payroll Department at 919-515-4350 for payroll-related matters, or to Accounting at 919-515-2139 for business-expense reimbursement matters.